chirpy2605/voron/V0/Yavoth/README.md

-# Yavoth - A Toolhead for Voron Printers (BETA2)
+# Yavoth - A Toolhead for Voron Printers (BETA3)

-This is a toolhead for High Flow style hotends using angled 4010 part cooling fans and a 2510 hotend fan.
+This is a toolhead for High and Ultra High Flow style hotends using angled 4010 part cooling fans and a 2510 hotend fan.

 ![](images/yavoth_front.png)